 Because of their extreme sensitivity, these children adapt to others from a very young age, infallibly sensing what is going on in their environment: in their family, in the classroom, in the world.
 Tension, noise, or issues in their own immediate world or the world far beyond that.
 Others’ unmet needs are picked up on, as are suppressed emotions or issues, and (unspoken) conflicts among people, religions, or countries.

 Because their main focus is outward, they do not learn to attune to what is going on within themselves—needs, boundaries, emotions, etc. Therefore they will not get to know themselves sufficiently, which interferes with the development of a solid sense of self.
 Their SELF remains in its infancy.

 The Overwhelmed Self I want I must do what I can’t

-for danger or injustice.
+Usually these children are the first to identify something amiss in their environment.
+They seem to have a sixth sense for danger or injustice.
 In that respect they often function as antennae of a failing system, at both micro and macro levels.

 The Perplexed Self I feel I sense but I don’t get

 What makes it even more complex is that these children do intuitively sense lots of things from a very young age, but because of their young age they are unable to make sense of it: what causes it and how to give it meaning.
 The contrast between sensing and understanding is too big, which renders them confused.
 About the other, themselves, and the world in which they live.
 On top of that, being unable to exert influence over the situation frustrates them terribly, and makes them feel incredibly anxious and rudderless.

 The Infant Self I miss I miss what I am not